How to get more XP and level up faster in Pokémon Go

 What is XP in Pokémon Go and why do you want it?

 XP stands for Experience Points and it's what you need to collect in order to increase your level.
-As your level goes up, you get access to Gyms, to Max Revives, to Pinab and Nanab Berries, to Great and Ultra Balls, to Evolution Items, and more.
+As your level goes up, you get access to Gyms, to Max Revives, to Pinap and Nanab Berries, to Great and Ultra Balls, to Evolution Items, and more.

 It also lets you hatch and catch higher level Pokémon from eggs and in the wild, and power up your Pokémon's CP and HP, so they can sit higher in Gyms and survive longer in battles.